Rybelsus Tablets UAE — oral semaglutide guide for Dubai researchers

 - Gallbladder disease: Cholelithiasis reported at slightly higher rates than placebo, consistent with weight loss-associated gallstone risk

-- Diabetic retinopathy: PIONEER 6 identified a numerical increase in diabetic retinopathy events, consistent with rapid HbA1c improvement.
-This risk is most relevant in patients with pre-existing retinopathy
+- Diabetic retinopathy: PIONEER 6 identified a numerical increase in diabetic retinopathy events, consistent with rapid HbA1c improvement and worsening diabetic eye disease signals in susceptible populations

 - Thyroid C-cell tumours: Boxed warning based on rodent data (class effect).
 Contraindicated in patients with personal or family history of medullary thyroid carcinoma or MEN 2 syndrome